Skip to content

 Cleanup and Maintenance

-Nonstick pans can be gently rinsed in the sink after use and then put into a dishwasher for deeper cleaning.
+A non-stick pan can be cleaned with dish soap, gently rinsed in the sink after use, and then put into a dishwasher for deeper cleaning.

-That’s not something you’ll be able to do with (most) modern cast-iron.
+That’s not something you’ll be able to do with a dishwasher, with (most) modern cast iron.

 Instead, cast iron needs to be hand washed and then carefully dried.
 This is only something you’ll want to do after you’ve given the pan enough time to cool down, too.